luisgcu/SX1262-NiceRf_OriginalLibrary/README.md

 - Use an oscilloscope to verify SPI communication
 - Test with devices close together initially
 - Monitor serial output on both devices simultaneously
+- Verify the correct board configuration is selected before testing
+- Ensure both devices use the same frequency setting

+## Frequency Band Selection

+This project supports two common LoRa frequency bands:

+- **434.5 MHz**: ISM band commonly used in Europe and Asia
+- **915 MHz**: ISM band commonly used in Americas

+⚠️ **Important**: Ensure you're using the appropriate frequency for your region and comply with local regulations.

 ## Customization